mfncooper/mockery/README.md

 The arguments to `registerMock` are as follows:

 * _module_, the name or path of the module for which a mock is being registered.
-This must exactly match the argument to `require`; there is no "clever" matching.
+Path to the _module_ is resolved the same way as when `require` is used.
 * _mock_, the mock to be provided.
 Whatever is provided here is what will become the result of subsequent `require` calls; that is, the `exports` of the module.